A question to motivate :

 Which of the below candidate do you prefer?

 - A candidate who stayed in a company for good deal of years but has left it leaving a gaping hole in the knowledge.

-- A candidate who made it a point to share his/her knowledge by way of brilliant documentation making him/her irrelevant to the company before leaving.
+- A candidate who made it a point to share his/her knowledge by way of usable documentation and uplifting his team-members making him/her irrelevant to the company before leaving.

 If your choice is option 1, then I would love to learn your though process around that decision of yours and what is your take on mine that I have put forth in this blog post.
 If your choice is option 2, I am go glad about your choice and would ask what did you do to ensure that your company as well embraces it in its hiring process.

 How I approach the hiring side of things?

 One of the key things I do working with the Talent Acquisition team is to set the basic value system is set right and that we are all aligned to it, so that we can spot the right candidates that others miss.
 Having said that, I admit this is not an easy thing to do.
 One thing that worked for me is to have frequent conversations with stakeholders concerned around the following questions (I often trigger the conversation asking one/some of them):